open-socialism/open-socialism-site/open-socialism/criticisms/there-are-great-dc-countries.md

 ## DC countries cannot be analyzed in isolation

 Due to globalization DC countries have relationships with each other.
-Foreign business owners can seize portions of markets in a country which serves to decrease wealth inequality in those countries as that profit is going offshore.
-Then the decreased wealth inequality results in less political influence for the wealthy in those countries.
+Foreign business owners can seize portions of markets in a country which serves to decrease the wealth in those countries as that profit is going offshore.
+Countries with weak currencies and cheap cost of living have a large proportion of their people working for global corporations.

-The corporations of the USA and their owners are primarily the ones that have moved into all the other DC countries and are reaping profits.
-This is also part of the reason why the USA has such staggering wealth inequality and a highly corrupted democracy.
+This all results in the countries of origin of the corporations becoming richer, but the money is going to select few so the wealth inequality increases.

+In short, DC is in control of the world and a global system.
+Successful DC countries are only possible with a large number of poor people around the world making the goods.
+A system that is doing pretty well but parasitic is ultimately not good system when all the effected people are considered.

 ## DC countries with natural resources have less inequality